trzsz/trzsz.github.io/ssh.md

     EnableZmodem Yes
   ```

 - Not only the server, but also the local computer needs to install `lrzsz`.
-For Windows, you can download and unzip it from [lrzsz-win32](https://github.com/trzsz/lrzsz-win32/releases) and add it to `PATH`, or install it as follows:
+For Windows, you can download from [lrzsz-win32](https://github.com/trzsz/lrzsz-win32/releases), unzip and add to `PATH` environment, or install it as follows:

   ```
   scoop install lrzsz